varnish/zipnish/docs/tutorial.rst

 ==================

-This section will aggregate all other chapters in the documentation and will provide a guide through setting up a working environment with Zipnish.
+This section will aggregate all other chapters in the documentation and will provide a guide for setting up a working environment with Zipnish.
 As a side-note, all steps below have been run on a Centos7 machine.

 A few of the steps within this tutorial require the Zipnish source code, so make sure